 Developments will be required to implement a range of infrastructure, services, or programmatic tools to help residents, commuters, and visitors make greater use of biking, walking, transit, and ride-share transportation options.

 Next Up: Development of Rules and Regulations

-Next, Denver’s Department of Transportation & Infrastructure (DOTI) and Community Planning and Development department (CPD) are expected to pass joint Rules and Regulations, including a public hearing on May 21.
-After passage by the Council and adoption through Rules and Regulations, the TDM policy to expand transportation options in new developments will be in effect.
+Prior to this, Denver’s Department of Transportation & Infrastructure (DOTI) and Community Planning and Development department (CPD) passed joint Rules and Regulations, including holding a public hearing on May 21.
+After passage by the Council and adoption through Rules and Regulations, the TDM policy to expand transportation options in new developments went into effect.

 You can learn more about TDM and the details of Denver’s TDM program here or click the image to read the City and County of Denver’s TDM brochure, “Transportation Options: Requirements for New Developments”.